InigoMateo/scala-cheat-sheet/scala-cheat-sheet.md

 }

  ```
+These concepts lead into *polymorphism* this main concepts allows you to write code that works with objects of different classes without needing to know the exact class at compile time.
+It allows objects of different classes to be treated as objects of a common superclass or interface.
 ### **What is a constructor?**
 A constructor in object-oriented programming is a special type of method or function that is used to initialize and set up the initial state of an object when it is created.
 Constructors are typically associated with classes and are invoked automatically when an instance of a class (an object) is created.In summary, constructors are essential in object-oriented programming because they ensure that objects are properly initialized, encapsulate initialization logic, promote consistency, and simplify the process of creating and using objects.
   ``` scala